 Who is Praying?

-Proverbs chapter 30 was not written by Solomon, but by Agur.
-Who was Agur?
-The Hebrew word means “collector”—perhaps of wise sayings.
-Some scholars believe it was an alias for Solomon.
-I doubt it.
-Solomon had incredible wealth and would not be praying to avoid riches.
-I think Agur was someone other than Solomon.
-Regardless of who it was, he prayed a divinely-inspired prayer about money matters.
+Proverbs chapter 30 was written, not by Solomon, but by Agur.
+Who?
+The Hebrew word means “collector,” therefore a “gatherer” of wise counsel.
+Some scholars believe this was just an alias for Solomon, but I doubt it.
+Solomon had incredible wealth; he may have been the wealthiest man in the entire Middle East.
+So it would be a little late for him to pray to avoid riches.
+But, no matter; whoever Agur was, he prayed a divinely-inspired prayer for wisdom in money matters.

-30.7 rs time is gold 1215479Note that when he says, “do not refuse me before I die,” he means give them to me in the here and now, while I am still living.
-As Adam Clarke commented, “he wishes the answer now, that he may live the rest of his life in the state he describes.”
-Gill expresses the same idea.
-It’s not that the petitioner is on his deathbed, about to die, or that he wishes to have his petition fulfilled sometime before death.
-Instead the expression is an urgent cry for an immediate answer.
-It makes no sense to have such a prayer answered the day before we die.
-We need answers as soon as possible so that we can live the rest of our lives with the good things being requested.
-In the grave we can do nothing.
-We need results while we are living!
+Note: when Agur says, “Do not refuse me before I die,” he wants “the two things” here and now, while he’s still alive.
+As Adam Clarke commented, “He wishes the answer now, that he may live the rest of his life in the state he describes.”
+Gill expresses the same notion: Agur is not on his deathbed, nor does he want his petition fulfilled just any time before then.
+This is an urgent cry for an immediate response.
+We need these blessings, protection from dishonesty and confidence in our livelihood, immediately—God willing—so we can live the rest of our lives in trust and gratitude.
+The grave is too late.
+We need God’s provision while we’re living!

 Translation: deception and lies